mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-In general, it's quite common to use third-party packages (i.e. *crates*) in Rust for functionality that is not in the standard lib.
+In general, it's quite common to use crates in Rust for functionality that is not in the standard lib.
 Part of the reason why this is so well accepted is, that [cargo](https://github.com/rust-lang/cargo) is such a rad package manager.
-(Maybe because it was built by no other than [Yehuda Katz](http://yehudakatz.com/about/) of Ruby fame)
+(Maybe because it was built by no other than [Yehuda Katz](http://yehudakatz.com/about/) of Ruby fame. 😉)

 As mentioned before, Rust does not have `nil`.
 However, there is still the concept of operations that can fail.
-The type is called [`Result`](https://doc.rust-lang.org/std/result/).
+The canonical type to express that is called [`Result`](https://doc.rust-lang.org/std/result/).

 Let's say you want to convert a vector of strings to integers.